-At Pickering Smiles, our dentists help get children off to a good oral health start with a range of treatments tailored to their unique dental health needs.
+At Pickering Smiles, our dentists help get children off to a good oral health start with a range of treatments tailored to their dental health needs.

 Positive early dental experiences for children are one of the keys to life-long oral health.
 These early visits help ensure that kids will feel good about visiting the dentist and taking care of their teeth as they grow up.

-Once our friendly admin team has welcomed you and your child, you can relax and wait for your appointment in our waiting room.
+Once our admin team has welcomed you and your child, you can relax and wait for your appointment in our waiting room.
 We have lots of fun books and toys in our children's play area.

-When your child is seated and comfortable in the dentist's chair, the dentist and hygienist will talk to them about their dental health in kid-friendly language and answer any questions they may have about their appointment or their dental health.
+When your child is seated in the dentist's chair, the dentist and hygienist will talk to them about their dental health in kid-friendly language and answer any questions they may have about their appointment or their dental health.

 Children should visit the dentist every six months to catch and treat any developing issues, and to keep their teeth clean and healthy.

 Healthy baby teeth are essential for children's oral health and overall health.
 This first set of teeth allows children to chew and digest their food properly, ensuring they properly absorb the nutrients from their food.
 They also guide the adult teeth into the correct positions as they erupt.